More than ten years have passed since the serious flooding which took place across various parts of the UK.

 The organisation also suggests ensuring that radiators are readily removable, meaning you can swiftly take them out before they sustain too much damage from any floods.

-“Flood sensors are also really useful if you’ve got other compatible wireless security alarm systems installed, as they can be integrated to the same alert system, sending a notification straight to your smart phone if water is detected in the vicinity of the sensor.”
+He explained: “Flood sensors are also really useful if you’ve got other compatible wireless security alarm systems installed, as they can be integrated to the same alert system, sending a notification straight to your smart phone if water is detected in the vicinity of the sensor.”

 Your choice of flooring is important when it comes to flooding as well.
 Elaine Toogood, Architectural Advisor to Modern Masonry Alliance, said: “One option is to replace timber floors with concrete ones, as these are proven to be more resilient in a flooding scenario.”